Herb Innovation Center

 What do I need to do if I'm presenting virtually?

 You will register as normal through the registration tab before the submission deadline for that semester - choose *virtual* option.
 You will be contacted via email from THInC to set up a time when you will record your presentation virtually with one of our team members.
-Via a Teams meeting you will give your 3 or 5 minute presentation, which we will record and then play at the live competition.
-No notes or reading from cards is allowed.
+Via a Teams meeting you will give your 3 or 5 minute presentation, which we will record.
+No notes or reading from cards are allowed for Graduate late-track competitors.
 Anyone going over their allotted time will automatically be disqualified from the competition, just like in-person.
 You get one presentation shot (via Teams meeting), just like all in-person competitors get.
-You will be judged during the in-person competition against other virtual competitors in your track, and winners will be announced at the end of the competition.
+Your virtual presentation will be judged against other virtual competitors in your track, and winners will be announced by the end of the semester.

 Will the presentation be videotaped?